HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 ### 2. Short description of the files :

-ILI9341.py : Main LCD display library, must be imported in full in the py program in order to use all the features, from this library you can declare a "screen" class object
+ILI9341.py : Main LCD display library, must be imported in full in the py program in order to use all the features, from this library you can declare a "screen" class object<br/>

-ILI9341_touch.py : Touchscreen library, must be imported if you need to use the touch feature of the display, from this library you can declare a "touchscreen" class object
+ILI9341_touch.py : Touchscreen library, must be imported if you need to use the touch feature of the display, from this library you can declare a "touchscreen" class object<br/>

 ILI9341_char.py : Used to draw characters from the font libraries

-FreeMono12pt7b.py : Big fonts
+FreeMono12pt7b.py : Big fonts<br/>
-FreeMono9pt7b.py : Medium fonts
+FreeMono9pt7b.py : Medium fonts<br/>
-FreeSansSerif7pt7b.py : Small fonts
+FreeSansSerif7pt7b.py : Small fonts<br/>

-main.py : First example; loaded by default, a test of various routines and a mesaure of the display time
+main.py : First example; loaded by default, a test of various routines and a mesaure of the display time<br/>

-mainfull.py : The example above + touchscreen calibration
+mainfull.py : The example above + touchscreen calibration<br/>

-scroll.py : An example of a scrolling text (The ILI9341 parallel display has a hardware scrolling feature)
+scroll.py : An example of a scrolling text (The ILI9341 parallel display has a hardware scrolling feature)<br/>

-sdcard.py : Library to use for SD card access (The ILI9341 parallel display has an integrated micro SD card reader)
+sdcard.py : Library to use for SD card access (The ILI9341 parallel display has an integrated micro SD card reader)<br/>

-SdcardTimerTest.py : An example to set and display the time and print on screen the content of the SDcard
+SdcardTimerTest.py : An example to set and display the time and print on screen the content of the SDcard<br/>

-All the examples above start by setting the pins connected to the display (and if needed to the SD card pins) :
+All the examples above start by setting the pins connected to the display (and if needed to the SD card pins)

 ## 3. Pin definition